Cat Using the Litter Box Frequently: When To Worry

 While it would be impossible for us to remove all potential stressors from our cats’ lives, we can endeavor to keep their routines stable and provide ample access to resources.
 This is particularly important for cats of a nervous or stressed disposition.
 Some of the things we, as cat owners, can do include:

-Due to the life-threatening nature of blocked bladders, the treatment for them is intensive and often costly.
+Due to the life-threatening nature of a blocked bladder, the treatment for them is intensive and often costly.
 In addition to the standard blood and urine tests and ultrasonography, an anesthetic and procedure are required to “unblock” the bladder.

-Once the urinary catheter is in place, the urine is emptied and the bladder is flushed copiously to remove as much debris and crystals as possible.
-This catheter typically remains in place for 12-48 hours depending on the individual case.
-During this time, treatment is started for the cause of FLUTD, and fluids are given via an intravenous drip.
+Once the urinary catheter is in place, the urine is emptied, and the bladder is flushed copiously to remove as much debris and crystals as possible.
+This catheter typically remains in place for 12-48 hours, depending on the individual case.
+During this time, treatment is started for the cause of Feline Lower Urinary Tract Disease (FLUTD), and fluids are given via an intravenous drip.

 The aim of treatment is to support kidney function, flush out toxins from the system and reduce bladder disease.
 If treatment is successful, once the urinary catheter is removed, the cat is able to urinate normally on their own and continue treatment in their own home.